Maitland Family Lawyer, Practicing Family Law Only Since 2005

 One thing that attorney Mejias learned from his experience is that clients like to be kept informed about the progress of their cases.
 This is why he has a publicly-stated policy to answer all client phone calls during business hours within twenty-four hours.
 You will not be left in the dark about your case.

-To schedule a free thirty-minute initial consultation with attorney Eduardo J. Mejias, please call (407) 260-6001.
-There is an hourly charge for additional consultation time.
+To schedule an initial consultation with attorney Eduardo J. Mejias, please call (407) 260-6001.
 See Family Lawyer Retainer Fees.

 During the consultation you will be able to explain to him the issues on which you need help from a family law attorney.
 He will then layout a realistic plan for how to approach the best achievable solution to your problems through the legal system.
 And he will quote you what is almost always a fixed retainer fee that you will know before making any payments or signing any contract.